Q: What are Peer Partners and Ambassadors?

 Q: How are Building Bridges Partners assigned?

-A: Students in the Building Bridges program can indicate their partner preference based on one or more criteria: geographic location (regional, out-of-state, international), their Method Concentration, ethnicity, gender, and students with children.
+A: Students in the Building Bridges program can indicate their partner preference based on one or more criteria: their Method Concentration, ethnicity, gender, and students with children.
 Other specific pairing criteria can be requested.

 Q: How do Ambassadors and Peer Partners communicate?